Ali-Mikael/Application-hacking/h4-Disaddembly.md

 There's about 20 `C`-files in the repo and we have to compile them all to binary.

-I didn't feel like doing it manually one by one, so i created a quick `for loop`
+I didn't feel like doing any manual labour so i created a quick `for loop`
 ```bash
 for crack in *.c; do
   gcc "$crack" -o "${crack%.c}"